qvest-digital/loginsrv/README.md

 ```

 ## The JWT Token
-Depending on the provider, the token my look as follows:
+Depending on the provider, the token may look as follows:
 ```
 {
   "sub": "smancke",